Even when we think of Downward Facing Dog, the “rest” pose of the practice…it’s freaking hard.

 Sometimes we get bogged down with the end result and only feel accomplished when we nail the pose.

-These poses and conditioning is all part of the process!
+These poses and conditioning are all part of the process!
 I would even go as far to say that if one’s intention is to practice inversions but doesn’t once go upside, that’s still an inversion practice.